Ok, canceling of "cycle = 0" notifications doesn't work when you're in the "display one app" mode of your clock.

 If I send something like this:

-curl -X POST -u "dev:<my api key>" -H "Content-Type: application/json" -d "{ \"lifeTime\": 60000, \"icon_type\": \"none\", \"model\": { \"frames\": [ { \"icon\": \"i2448\", \"text\": \"This is a test ...\"} ] , \"cycles\": 0 } }" http://<ip>/api/v2/device/notifications
+curl -X POST -u "dev:<my api key>" -H "Content-Type: application/json" -d "{ \"lifeTime\": 60000, \"icon_type\": \"none\", \"model\": { \"frames\": [ { \"icon\": \"i2448\", \"text\": \"This is a test ...\"} ] , \"cycles\": 0 } }" http://<ip>/api/v2/device/notificationsthe message will be shown until it gets dimissed according to the API reference:

 But there's also mentioned, that the user can dimiss it manually.